Latch Key Kids – When Can Parents Leave their Kids ‘Home Alone’?

 All other states do not pin point an exact age but instead, rely on meeting the parental responsibility requirements.
 In other words, if a child is not properly fed, clothed, housed or does not have adequate safety or supervision then the Police or Government Authority can step in and remove the children.
 If this were to occur, then parents can be charged.

 In the cases that have been prosecuted and have gone before the Court, most result in the parents receiving a good behaviour order and a reality check about their responsibilities as a parent.
-But be warned, these offences can also attract significant fines and even jail time if the circumstances warrant
+But be warned, these offenses can also attract significant fines and even jail time if the circumstances warrant.

 If you’re thinking about leaving your children at home, consider whether they are ready.
 Do they make sensible decisions?
 Do they get frightened easily?
 Do you think they would cope in an emergency situation?
 Be honest with yourself and the maturity of your child.